-In most dioceses, participating in Sunday Mass is suspended for the duration of the COVID-19 pandemic.
-Yet we’re reminded of the Fourth Commandment: Keep holy the Lord’s Day.
+If Mass is suspended in your diocese due to COVID-19 or for other public safety concerns, there are other ways to observe the Fourth Commandment: Keep holy the Lord’s Day.
 Consider it an invitation to choose a devotion and Act of Spiritual Communion that enables you to stay connected to the universal Body of Christ.
 You might:

 “Virtually” attend Sunday Mass on TV or online.
 Most dioceses have a Mass for shut-ins, a term that now applies to many of us under "stay at home” orders.
 The Paulist Fathers in Rome also have a user-friendly sing-along Mass in English uploaded weekly at YouTube.
 See www.stpatricksamericanrome.org for the current offerings on their home page.